Executive Summary

 - He-4 atoms maintain planar alignment

-- 172 THz internal rotation unchanged
+- 9.26 THz outer orbit internal rotation unchanged

 - Atoms orbit collectively around vortex core